nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.1.4 Deleting recurring event from user: `rmschedule user`

 Removes the specified recurring item from your schedule.
-Use it when your schedule changes!
+Useful for schedule changes!
 <br>If there are multiple recurring events with the same names, this command will the instance of the event that was added the earliest!</br>

 Format: `rmschedule user type/EVENT_TYPE en/EVENT_NAME`